legumeinfo/pandagma/README.md

 considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
 * Add positional information to the gene IDs
 * Find gene homologies among pairs of annotation sets, using mmseqs2
+* Filter by synteny (DAGChainer)
+*   Additional filter options -- either or both can be used:
-* Filter by synteny (DAGChainer) -- and, optionally, by a "quotas" file with expected ortholog and paralog counts per species pairs.
+*     - by a list of provided "quotas", with whole-genome duplication counts per species.
+*     - by Ks peak values, calculated by the ks_calc step
 * Cluster (mcl)
 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology
+* Generate a tabular form of the pangenes
 * Align sequences in each family
 * Build HMMs for each alignment
 * Realign to the HMMs and trim to HMM match-states